zzFluke/linux_files/README_arch_razer_15_2018.md

    ```
    to disable annoying beeps when screen locks.

 3. add chromium shortcut to task bar.
-You should be able to just drag and drop from menu.
+You should be able to just drag and
+   drop from menu.

+4. In clock settings, change time display format to 12Hr, and add date and
+   second display.

 ### Pycharm/CLion

-1. In Editor/General, set "Strip trailing spaces on Save" to "All", and uncheck "Always keep
+1. In Editor/General, set "Strip trailing spaces on Save" to "All", and
-   trailing spaces on caret line".
+   uncheck "Always keep trailing spaces on caret line".

 2. In Keymap, set to "Eclipse"

 3. In Editor/Code Style, set hard wrap at 100 columns.

-4. add the following line to the file `/etc/sysctl.d/90-override.conf`, create it if it doesn't
+4. add the following line to the file `/etc/sysctl.d/90-override.conf`,
-   exist:
+   create it if it doesn't exist:

    ```
    fs.inotify.max_user_watches = 524288